Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

     to give parents the feeling that we're taking security of their children and themselves very seriously.
 Following the instructions will also contribute to the fun on the water and prevent injuries.
 -   An instructional video on how to pass any sluice or canoe crossing
 -   We will also add a section to feature more recent reviews and rating.
+-   When feasible, a more sophisticated and better supported date-time picker in the booking form will be included.
+For now, we have used a simple HTML version which is only supported from Chrome 20.0, Opera 10.1 and
+    Internet Explorer 13.0, but not by Firefox or Safari.
+We have chosen in this version for simple HMTL input type while we have no knowledge yet of javascript.

 ## Technologies Used